mateusmangueira/bankuish-nodejs-code-challenge/README.md

 # Running the server
 $ yarn start or npm run start

-# The server is going to run at port 3333 - acess <http://localhost:3333>
+# The server is going to run at port 3333 - access <http://localhost:3333>

 ```